 Partners have used the API in a variety of different ways as well: Some partners use the API to automatically pull CrowdTangle's social data into their internal analytics systems; others use it to fill content sections on their external website; still others have used it as the basis for complex, interactive, consumer-facing features!
 Check out these examples below:

 Remember: The API isn't just Facebook data.
-We have Facebook, Instagram, Twitter* and Reddit.
+We have Facebook, Instagram.
 We also can send data broken out by the individual post or aggregated by account.